-Prior Year Prior Year Projected Proposed D Actual Actual Outcome Outcome Description 2015/16 2016/17 2017/18 Acquire one trail corridor 2018/19 Acquisition will be guided Acquire new parks, athletic fields, natural areas and trail corridor properties identified in district master plans and the System Development Charge (SDC) Capital Improvement Program. trail corridor/natural areas.
-1 natural area site.
-Develop relationships with land owners in the NE and SW quadrants to work towards acquisition of significant Natural areas in those quadrants. and one combined trail and natural area for a total of 6.14 acres.
+I Prior Year Prior Year Projected Proposed Actual Actual Outcome Outcome Description 2015/16 2016/17 2017/18 2018/19 Acquire new parks, athletic fields, natural areas and trail corridor properties identified in district master plans and the System Development Charge (SDC) Capital Improvement and natural area in South Cooper Mountain.
+Acquisition of one natural area adjacent to Lilly K. Acquisition of 5 sites for new or existing neighborhood parks, 2 community park sites, 4 trail corridor properties, and 1 natural area site.
+Develop relationships with land owners in the NE and SW quadrants to work towards acquisition of significant Natural areas in those quadrants.
+Acquire one trail corridor and one combined trail and natural area for a total of 6.14 acres.
 Donation of trail corridors through development process in South Cooper Mountain.
 Develop land acquisition strategy for new urban areas and underserved areas of the district.
-Update Parks Functional Plan. by the Parks and Trails Functional Plans and land acquisition strategy.
+Update Parks Functional Plan.
+Acquisition will be guided by the Parks and Trails Functional Plans and land acquisition strategy.
 Many acquisitions are expected to come from the new urban growth areas in North Bethany, South Cooper Mountain and Bonny Slope West.
 Board approval of updated Parks Functional Plan.
-Update 5- year capital improvement plan.
+Update 5-year capital improvement plan.
 Hire a full-time land acquisition specialist.
-Pursue annexation Due to level of interest and cost The Voluntary Annexation program will run on an every other year basis; therefore, the program was not offered in this fiscal year.
+Due to level of interest and cost The Voluntary Annexation program will run on an every other year basis; therefore, the program was not offered in this fiscal year.
 Twelve properties, totaling 2.16 acres, were annexed into the district via Special District Initiated Annexation Program/Voluntary Annexation Program #11.
 Due to level of interest and cost, the Voluntary Annexation program will run on an every other year basis; therefore, the program is not anticipated for this fiscal year.
-Voluntary Annexation Program #12 to be completed.
-Seek grants and outside funding sources.
+Voluntary Annexation Program #12 to be completed. funding sources.
 Staff applied for eight grants.
-Four were awarded and one is still pending.
-Applied for three grants, two of which were awarded: (1) a \$400,000 ConnectOregon grant; and (2) a \$3,693,212 Regional Flexible Funds Grant.
+Four were awarded and one is still pending. awarded: (1) a \$400,000 ConnectOregon grant; and (2) a \$3,693,212 Regional Flexible Funds Grant.
 Formed a grant steering committee, finalized the grant strategy.
 Board approval of grant strategy.
 Implementation of grant strategy, including developing workplan of projects based on functional plans and programming needs.
 Continue to research new funding oportunties.
 Increase number of grant applications (4 publicly funded grants and 3 private foundation funding opportunities for programming).
-Secure regional flexible funds towards the design of the Westside Trail highway 26 overcrossing.
-Continue implementing the grant strategy to expand funding outside sources.
+Secure regional flexible funds towards the design of the Westside Trail highway 26 overcrossing. funding outside sources.
 Target to increase grant applications to average of 3 per quarter.
 Intergovernmental Coordination Coordinated with the City of Beaverton on common principles for Intergovernmental Agreement.
 Represented district on Washington County Aloha Tomorrow advisory committee and City of Beaverton Active Transportation Plan and Comprehensive updates.
 Draft urban service agreement and intergovernmental agreement.
 Partner with the City of Beaverton on the Downtown Design project and provide technical support on Washington County's North Bethany Main Street Planning project.
 Approval of urban service agreement by board, City of Beaverton Council and Washington County Board of Commissioners.
 Approval of board and city council of Intergovernmental Agreement.
-Prepare 2-3 year work plan for project coordination efforts between city and district. % of THPRD below service threshold (74.7) % of THPRD that is 1% 25% decrease decrease decrease identified walkable access below service threshold
+Prepare 2-3 year work plan for project coordination efforts between city and district. % of THPRD below service threshold (74.7) 1% decrease decrease decrease % of THPRD that is identified walkable access below service threshold 25% increase increase increase